New Intermittent Fasting Research Results

-- Dieting on a daily time restriction basis, also known as the 16:8-diet, means that you fast for a continuous 16 hours and eat for the next 8 hours.
+- Dieting on a daily time restriction basis, also known as the 16:8-diet, means fasting for a continuous 16 hours and eating for the next 8 hours.

 - The second method is alternate-day fasting which refers to eating one reasonably sized meal during the fasting day and regular feeds on the non-fasting day.

 - The third method is to eat one moderate-sized meal on two fast days each week, the 5:2-routine.

 One of the main primary purposes of intermittent fasting is to lose weight.
 Thousands of intermittent fasters swear to weight loss within the shortest time possible.
 While we are obligated to believe this, what do research and the latest findings say?

 What Are The Latest Research Findings On Intermittent Fasting?

 Much research shows the potential of intermittent fasting for weight loss.
 A study by The Harvard School of Health showed that over 10 weeks of intermittent fasting, effective weight loss was 7 to 11 pounds.